penpen86/Fundamentals-Data-Engineering/Project-02/README.md

 * Through 3 different activites, you will spin up existing containers and prepare the infrastructure to land the data in the form and structure it needs to be to be queried.

-i.
-Publish and consume messages with kafka. ii.
-Use spark to transform the messages. iii.
-Use spark to transform the messages so that you can land them in hdfs.
+i- Publish and consume messages with kafka. ii- Use spark to transform the messages. iii- Use spark to transform the messages so that you can land them in hdfs.